Florence Gill

 Florence Gill (27 July 1877 – 19 February 1965) was a British actress.

-In Walt Disney's animated films, Gill made a specialty for 20 years of voicing hens, including Clara Cluck, The Wise Little Hen and other assorted fowl.
+In Walt Disney's animated films, Gill made a specialty for 20 years of playing hens, including Clara Cluck, The Wise Little Hen and other assorted fowl.

 Gill was a member of the cast of Uncle Walter's Doghouse on NBC radio.
-She also voiced Clara Cluck on the 1938 radio show The Mickey Mouse Theater of the Air.
+She also played Clara Cluck on the 1938 radio show The Mickey Mouse Theater of the Air.

 In addition to her animation work, Gill also appeared in live-action films.
 She performed her musical hen impersonation in front of a radio microphone in two 1935 musical comedies: Every Night at Eight and Here Comes the Band.

 Her interment was located at Chapel of the Pines Crematory in Los Angeles, California.